-\textbf{VAE-based model}: VAE model consists of two modules: an \textit{encoder} and a \text{decoder}.
-The encoder network $q_{\phi}(\boldsymbol{z}|\boldsymbol{x})$ aims to embed the high dimensional structural output $\boldsymbol{x}$ into a low-dimensional code $\boldsymbol{z}$, that capture the inherent ambiguity or noise of the input data.
-The decoder $p_{\boldsymbol{\theta}}(\boldsymbol{x}|\boldsymbol{z})$ aim to reconstruct the input feature.
-VAE model has been popular for structured output uncertainty, especially for the tasks on image data, because of their capability to model the global and local structure dependency in regular grid images.
-Specifically, two kinds of frameworks based on the VAE model have been proposed to account for the data uncertainty coming from \textit{input noise} and \textit{target output noise}: The first category aims to capture the noise that lies in the input samples.
+\textbf{VAE-based model}: The VAE model consists of two modules: an \textit{encoder} and a \text{decoder}.
+The encoder network $q_{\phi}(\boldsymbol{z}|\boldsymbol{x})$ aims to embed the high dimensional structural output $\boldsymbol{x}$ into a low-dimensional code $\boldsymbol{z}$, that captures the inherent ambiguity or noise of the input data.
+The decoder $p_{\boldsymbol{\theta}}(\boldsymbol{x}|\boldsymbol{z})$ aims to reconstruct the input feature.
+VAE model has been popular for modeling structured output uncertainty, especially for tasks on image data, because of its capability to model global and local structure dependency in regular grid images.
+Specifically, two kinds of frameworks based on the VAE model have been proposed to account for the data uncertainty arising from \textit{input noise} and \textit{target output noise}: The first category aims to capture noise present in the input samples.
 The basic idea is to embed each sample as a Gaussian distribution instead of a deterministic embedding in the low dimensional latent space, where the mean represents the feature embedding and variance represents the uncertainty of the embedding \cite{chang2020data}.
-The method takes into the different noise levels inherent in the dataset, which is ubiquitous in many kinds of real-world datasets, i.e., face image recognition \cite{chang2020data}, medical image reconstruction \cite{edupuganti2020uncertainty}.
-The probabilistic embedding framework takes advantage of the VAE model architecture to estimate the embedding and uncertainty simultaneously.
-The second category aims to capture the noise that lies in the target outputs, which also means the ground-truth is imperfect, ambiguous, or corrupted.
+The method accounts for varying noise levels inherent in the dataset, which is ubiquitous in many kinds of real-world datasets, for example, face image recognition \cite{chang2020data}, medical image reconstruction \cite{edupuganti2020uncertainty}.
+This probabilistic embedding framework leverages the VAE architecture to estimate the embedding and uncertainty simultaneously.
+The second category aims to capture the noise that lies in the target outputs, where the ground truth is imperfect, ambiguous, or corrupted.
 This scenario is common in the medical domain \cite{lee2020structure}, where the objects in the image are ambiguous and the experts may not reach a consensus on the class of the objects (large uncertainty).
 Thus for segmentation or classification tasks, the model should be aware of the prediction uncertainty.
-To capture the prediction uncertainty in the target outputs, the conditional VAE (cVAE) \cite{sohn2015learning}framework is adopted.
+To capture the prediction uncertainty in the target outputs, the conditional VAE (cVAE) \cite{sohn2015learning} framework is adopted.
 Specifically, cVAE formulates the prediction distribution as an integration over the latent embedding $\boldsymbol{z}$,